daviiidle/Cypress-Automation-Framework./README.md

 # Cypress Automation Framework for DemoWebShop

 A professional-grade Cypress automation framework using **Faker.js for dynamic data generation** instead of hardcoded test data.
+Fully configured for CI/CD with GitHub Actions.

 ## 🚀 Key Features